Estapearl/Optimizing-Renewal-Marketing-Campaign-Target/README.md

 > This approach helped the marketing team focus efforts on high-potential customers, reduce wasted spend, and improve overall campaign efficiency.

 ---
+## Key Metrics & Evaluation Framework

+Renewal campaign performance was assessed using a consistent set of metrics designed to support practical targeting and decision-making.

+A **campaign response** was defined as a customer accepting a renewal offer.
+This definition was applied consistently across the analysis and used as the primary measure of renewal engagement.

+Customer performance was evaluated at both the individual and segment level:

+- **Response Rate**
+  Used to measure how effectively different customer groups engaged with renewal campaigns.

+- **Customer Score**
+  Used to rank customers based on observed engagement signals, including purchase behavior, digital interaction, and past campaign participation.
+Customers with higher scores were prioritized for renewal outreach.

+- **Segment-Level Performance**
+  Used to compare performance across income bands and household types, identifying segments that consistently showed stronger renewal behavior.

+These metrics provided a practical framework for identifying high-value customer segments and informing renewal targeting decisions used throughout this engagement.

+---
 <table width="100%">
   <tr>
     <td width="50%" align="center">